Last Updated on

 Due to the strong smoky flavours that render warming notes to the dish, Black Cardamom is classified as a warm spice similar to cloves, black pepper and cinnamon.

-As mentioned earlier, Black Cardamom is a very popular spice used in many Indian dishes.
+As mentioned earlier, Black Cardamom is a very popular spice used to make Indian curries and many other dishes.

-The large pods are used in whole form or maybe slightly pounded to flatten it.
+The large pods are used in whole form or maybe slightly pounded to flatten it and expose the seeds inside.

-Whole pods can be used for tempering in oil to release its oils, or stewed and cooked in a liquid broth to infuse the dish with a delicate smoky aroma.
+Whole pods can be used for tempering in warm oil to release the aromatic oils from the pod, or stewed and cooked in a liquid broth to infuse the dish with a delicate smoky aroma.

 The most common use of Black Cardamom is when a dish requires a relatively long time to simmer, such as when making rice, whole grains, lentils, meat dishes or even broths for soups and stews!

-It is mostly used to make savory dishes as the smoky flavour in desserts and sweets is not favoured.
+It is mostly used to make savoury dishes since smoky flavour in desserts and sweets is not favoured.

 Black Cardamom is also one of the most important spices that constitute as one of the many spices that go into making Garam Masala Powder.
 Which is why its use in Indian cuisine is indispensable.